easydns/chapps/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;
 ```

-The `users` table contains a record for each authorized user who is
+The `users` table contains a record for each authorized customer who is
 allowed to send email.
-Users without entries will not be able to send
+Customers without entries will not be able to send
 email, despite authenticating with Postfix.

 The `quotas` table contains quota definitions, the `name` is meant to